SandisD1/currencyRates/README.md

 - Enter "docker stop currency-database" to stop the database process.
 - Enter "docker stop javalin-app" to stop the application process with endpoints.
-- The update image is stop after execution.
+- The update image is stopped after execution.